5 key steps to deal with a workplace grievance

 • the response times for each stage.

 Once you've checked the grievance procedure, start talking.
-Begin with an informal discussion to understand the issue.
+It's always best to begin with an informal discussion to understand the issue.

 If, after looking and discussing alternative options, there's no resolution, the employee will need to initiate the formal process by submitting a grievance in writing.